Our social

 Tip #7: Pack on your own

-Your limited moving budget will undoubtedly take a big blow if you leave the entire packing process to professional packers.
-So, to lower the moving expenses to the absolute minimum, begin the packing process by yourself as soon as the moving date is confirmed.
+Your limited budget will undoubtedly take a big blow if you leave the entire moving process to professional packers.
+So, to save on moving costs, begin packing your belongings yourself as soon as your move is confirmed.
 Start from the rooms you use the least (spare rooms and storage areas) so you don’t clutter your home unnecessarily, and then pack your way toward the spaces you occupy daily.

 Also, consider disassembling and preparing for moving the pieces you think you can safely handle on your own.
 However, leave only the heavy and bulky pieces to the pro movers.
 If you feel that you’ve fallen behind on your packing schedule and still can’t afford to pay professional packers, consider asking some good friends to give you a hand so you can fit into your moving calendar.